jikamens/jik-backup-utilities/README.md

 work with deleted files in a B2 bucket backing an encrypted remote, so for that you ueed something like this script.

+### `rclone-encrypted-restore`: Restore historical backups

+This lets you specify an encrypted remote, path within it, and target directory, and restores either all historical revisions of files within that path or the revision that was extant at a particular specified time.

+This is obviously limited to revisions that have been preserved, so if you use `backblaze-prune-backups` then you may not be able to restore exactly what the files looked like at a specific time.

+As above, this is designed to work with encrypted file paths etc.

 ## A note about offline backups

 Off-site backups are not the same as _offline_ backups.